repro-ipcc/repro-Chapter-6_Fig7/README.md

 bash run.sh
 ```

-SVGs and PNGs will be generated in the root path
+PDFs and PNGs will be generated in the root path

+## Issues

+### 2024-06-10

+The generated images are part of the final figure and need to be combined into one big image.
+Additionally, the x-axis labels are missing.